lgmorand/aks-workshop/_entries/02-01 challenge1.md

 parent-id: upandrunning
 ---

 In this challenge, you will add a Dockerfile to a web application, build it, and run it using a Docker container.
 You must understand how to build container images before using an orchestrator such as Kubernetes.
+The build of the image must be done on your computer and Docker must be installed and running.

 ### Tasks